Smith Falls Jr. Bears

 The Smith Falls Jr Bears are a Junior "B" ice hockey team in Smith Falls, Ontario.
 The franchise originated as the Westport Rideaus and played in the Eastern Ontario Junior Hockey League (EOJHL).
 Between 2014-15 and the end of the 2019–2020 seasons, the EOJHL and the CCHL set a new agreement in an attempt to create a better player development model.
 This resulted in the league re-branding itself as the Central Canada Hockey League Tier 2 (CCHL2), and shrinking to 16 teams and two divisions.
 The league reverted to the Eastern Ontario Junior Hockey League for 2021.
+As of the 2025-2026 season, the league currently has 13 teams.

 August 2022, it was announced that the Junior B Rideaus were being relocated to Smith Falls and become the Jr. Bears.
 The junior C franchise that was re-locate from Bytown to Westport would continue the name Rideaus as they compete in the National Capital Hockey League.
+The Junior "B" Bears play their home games at the Smiths Falls Memorial Community Centre.